-Political Actors Dialogue (POLAD) was a dialogue platform created by President Emmerson Mnangagwa following calls for the need for dialogue with the opposition to find solutions for the country's problems.
+Political Actors Dialogue (POLAD) is a dialogue platform created by President Emmerson Mnangagwa following calls for the need for dialogue with the opposition to find solutions for the country's problems.
 The platform was launched on 17 May 2019 by Emmerson Mnangagwa.

 17 leaders of political parties that contested in the July 2018 elections joined the dialogue but the main opposition party, the Movement for Democratic Change refused to join referring to POLAD as not a true dialogue platform.
-The opposition argued that a sincere move would be a dialogue between Emmerson Mnangagwa and MDC President Nelson Chamisa such as the dialogue that had taken place between the MDC-T, Zanu PF and MDC culminating in the Government of National Unity (GNU) in 2009.
+The MDC argued that a sincere move would be a dialogue between Emmerson Mnangagwa and MDC President Nelson Chamisa such as the dialogue that had taken place between the MDC-T, Zanu PF and MDC culminating in the Government of National Unity (GNU) in 2009.

 The MDC also insisted that Emmerson Mnangagwa had not won the July 2018 elections and had no mandate therefore to call for a lead a dialogue process.

-In response Zanu PF insisted that the doors of POLAD were open and that the MDC needed to join as had done other political leaders
+In response Zanu PF insisted that the doors of POLAD were open and that the MDC needed to join as had done other political leaders.

 Political Leaders in POLAD

 - Elton Mangoma - Coalition of Democrats